 The unit tells you to make sure to set up HDMI correctly for Ultra HD 60p and/or HDR content on your 4k TV, home theater system, sound bar, etc. (depending on the manufacturer those settings may vary).
 However, for Bravia TVs that support 4k 60p the “HDMI signal format” should be set to “Enhanced format.”

-The HDMI cable should be premium grade or capable of 18Gbps for the player to maximize output.
-And, the cable must be HDMI 2.0a to support HDR.
-This may be obvious to home theater people but for newbies it’s always a good idea to invest in quality cables — even if outrageously priced.
+cable version must be HDMI 2.0a to support HDR.
+It may be obvious to home theater people but for newbies, it’s always a good idea to invest in quality cables — even if outrageously priced.
 Keep in mind some retailers will up the price of cables (because they can!) so be sure to shop around.

 In general, ports have become very minimal on 4k Blu-ray players in the last several years.
 A couple of HDMI connectors, Ethernet terminal, and Coaxial Digital Out connector on the back, and one USB port on the front (hidden by a front plate) is all the service you get (and all you might need) with the X800M2.